nodesecurity/eslint-config-nodesecurity/README.md

-## eslint-config-requiresafe
+## eslint-config-nodesecurity

-This is the base set of eslint rules for all requireSafe projects
+This is the base set of eslint rules for all nodesecurity projects